cacophony-wj/LeS/README.md

 It should confirm this choice, wait for the message.

 If you are playing _Light But Kinky_ or have taken the necessary steps to enable FNIS, enable _Creature Animations_ on the _Animation Settings_ page, close the menus, and wait until the _Enabled_ message appears **twice**.

+### A bit of a note on strap-ons

+It seems that strap-ons are universally loathed among the Skyrim NSFW community, but SexLab loves them in female scenes and likes to use them at every opportunity if they are enabled.
+Disable them you say?
+I don't care, I'll just play a male animation anyway.
+So I have included an old and forgotten Oldrim mod called "equippable schlong" available in the strapons menu.
+It basically attaches a full SOS schlong to female characters with physics and collisions instead of a strap-on and is fully customizable from Racemenu.
+Just pull it out with the AddItemMenu, equip it, and adjust it to your liking, then drop it on the ground somewhere.
+It should auto-equip when appropriate (Amorous Adventures scenes are the worst for this)

 ## A Matter of Time